 Seth Gale, MD

-Seth Gale, MD. is a behavioral neurologist at Brigham and Women’s Hospital (BWH) and Instructor of Neurology at HMS.
+Seth Gale, MD. is a behavioral neurologist at Brigham and Women’s Hospital (BWH) and Assistant Professor of Neurology at HMS.
 Dr. Gale’s research interest is in lifestyle and non-pharmacologic interventions, including the use of mobile health and other technologies, to promote brain health and reduce the risk of dementia and cognitive decline.
 He is also interested in clinical ethics, philosophy of medicine, and the optimization of cognitive assessment in clinical practice.
 Dr. Gale works as an investigator on multiple studies in Alzheimer disease at the Center for Alzheimer Research and Treatment (CART) at BWH.

 Dr. Gale graduated from the Medical College of Virginia, completed a neurology residency at Tufts Medical Center, and a Behavioral Neurology and Neuropsychiatry Fellowship at BWH.